Contact our corporate or local offices directly.

 Inclusion of components in the list is in accordance with the options available at the bottom left of the page.
 Use the Show field to determine the types of components included in the update.
 By default, All Components is selected, but you can choose to update only:

 All component types are initially enabled for inclusion in the update.
-Disable any that you definitely don't want to update.
-Alternatively, select the exact components that you wish to update - directly on the schematic sheet(s) - prior to entering the dialog.
+Disable any that you definitely do not want to update.
+Alternatively, select the exact components that you want to update - directly on the schematic sheet(s) - prior to entering the dialog.
 Then enable the Selected Parts Only option.
 Only those components in your selection will appear listed.

 The main thing to remember is that you are always in full control over what gets included in the update.

 The Settings region of the page is where you can define the default level of update required.
 The default update actions you define here will be applied to all component instances of the enabled component types.